Atronsa Maryam: Destruction

 In about 1531, during the Ethiopian–Adal War between the Muslims and the Christian Ethiopian Empire, one of the Adal contingents, commanded by Waz Ir Nur, plundered its property and burned the church along with the treasure that they could not carry away.
 When they arrived at the church of Atronsa Maryam, they entered it and were astounded by its workmanship.
 However, the tabot itself, assumed to have been burned down with the church, was moved before the onslaught.
-This story was fully described by the writer of the Futuh-al-Habasa as follows:
+This story was fully described by the writer of the Futuh al-Habasha as follows:

 The Imam then called the Arabs who were with him, and said to them, "Is there in Constantinople (Rum) or India or anywhere else a building such as this house (Atronasa Maryam) and its paintings and gold?"
 They said, "We have neither seen nor heard about one like it in Constantinople or India or in the world."

 Later, the tabot was able to come back to her original site after "57 years" of exile.
 The tabot is believed to have spent most of its exile in a new church built at a mountain pinnacle over the Blue Nile Gorge, also named after it as Atronsa Maryam.
 In about 1616, Hafa Krastos was able to rebuild the church which took him about 30 years.
 Hafa Krastos was the "son of Hamalmal" and probably the older brother of Emperor Susenyos I (1607-1632).
 The tabot spent about 94 years in happiness in the new church rebuilt by Hafa Krastos.
 In a second raid, the new church was again looted and demolished by the Oromo on 23 August 1710.
 This time the tabot herself was taken captive.